 Right of Access

-The Data Protection Act gives people the right to see the information we hold on them by making a ‘Subject Access Request.’
+The UKGDPR gives people the right to see the information we hold on them by making a ‘Subject Access Request.’

 You will not have to pay a fee to access your personal information.
-However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
+However, we may charge a reasonable fee if you require second copies or access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 To make a request, please see ‘How to contact us’ below.

 A letter will be sent to you to confirm receipt of your request.
 We will also enclose a form and instructions which can help you to provide the detail we need to comply with your request.
 You do not need to use the form but please give as much information as possible to help us respond to your request, including:

 • Your full name, address and contact telephone number

 • Details of the specific information you require and any relevant dates